Spring23-CS5008-BOS-Lionelle/.github/profile/README.md

 While there is no required textbook for this course, there are two recommended textbooks:

 * [Grokking Algorithms]([https://learning.oreilly.com/library/view/grokking-algorithms/9781617292231/), 1st Edition by Aditya Bhargava is friendly guide on for learning algorithms as they apply to practical problems faced by programmers on a regular basis.
-   > See instructions that follow for how to access it for free using your Northeastern University account.

 * [Dive Into Systems](https://diveintosystems.org/book/preface.html), by Suzanne J. Matthews, Tia Newhall, and Kevin C. Webb.
 A free, online textbook on computer systems and C.